-There are a few very limited exceptions and defenses to the laws concerning bribery of foreign officials of which you should be aware, but as they are very narrowly interpreted, you must contact the Company Contracts Department before acting in reliance on any of these exceptions:
+There are three very limited exceptions to the laws concerning bribery of public officials of which you should be aware, but as they are very narrowly interpreted, you must contact the Company Contracts Department before acting in reliance on any of these exceptions.

-First, the FCPA does not apply to certain "facilitating payments" to foreign officials in order to facilitate or expedite non-discretionary (routine) governmental action.
+First, the laws only apply to giving anything of value to public officials relative to obtaining or retaining business.
+The laws do not apply to many forms of general contributions to political parties or to candidates for political office; however, before such actions are taken, approval must be obtained from the Contracts and Accounting Departments, nor do they apply to certain "facilitating payments" to foreign officials in order to facilitate or expedite non-discretionary (routine) governmental action.
 The following list contains some examples of "routine governmental action"